 1985-89 – L.H.
 Thomson experiences a growth spurt, requiring additional space to meet growing client demands.

-1992 – After operating for 11 more years in the old, 16,000 square foot NEMCO building, Ronnie designs and moves into the new 60,000+ square foot facility that is still used today.
+1992 – After operating for 11 more years in the old, 16,000 square foot NEMCO building, Ronnie designs and moves into the new 65,000 SF facility that is still used today.
 The new facility nearly quadruples the size of the previous building.
 Additional information on our building can be found on the Facilities page here.
 L.H.
 Thomson goes off the energy grid and generates its own electricity for 18 months to qualify for Real Time Pricing electricity.

 1994-96 – L.H.
 Thomson expands to create its own brand of patented bike components using aerospace quality, design, principles, and manufacturing.
 While in college, Ronnie’s daughter, Amy, began cycling for her University’s team and was unhappy with the current cycling designs on the market.
 After a trip down to Macon with several of her cycling teammates, she began encouraging Ronnie to expand manufacturing into the cycling industry.
 Several early cycling patents are created and L.H.
 Thomson quickly expands their presence in the cycling industry.
 Thomson bike products set the standard of excellence and are currently available in 30 countries, with 60% of business in exports.